 The Fonken lab investigates neuroimmune interactions during brain development and aging, with a focus on behavioral outcomes.
-I am particularly interested in how environmental perturbations alter the function of microglia, key innate immune cells of the central nervous system.
-I have two main research directions.
+We are particularly interested in how environmental perturbations alter the function of microglia, key innate immune cells of the central nervous system.
+We currently have two main research directions.

-Second, I aim to understand how the circadian system regulates neuroinflammatory function.
-In my postdoctoral research, I established that microglia express circadian timekeeping mechanisms which can gate the inflammatory response.
+Project 2.
+Circadian regulation of neuroimmune function.
+We aim to understand how the circadian system regulates neuroinflammatory function.
+In Dr. Fonken’s postdoctoral research, she established that microglia express circadian timekeeping mechanisms which can gate the inflammatory response.
 Current projects will reveal the timing of circadian development in microglia and how developmental disruptions of the circadian system affect neuroimmune function.

 Selected publications (Full list)

 Fonken, L.K., Frank, M.G., D’Angelo, H.M., Heinze, J.D., Watkins, L.R., Lowry, C.A., & Maier, S.F.
 (2018).
 Mycobacterium vaccaeimmunization protects aged rats from surgery-elicited neuroinflammation and cognitive dysfunction.
 Neurobiology of Aging: In press.

 Fonken, L.K., Frank, M.G., Kitt, M.M., D’Angelo, H.M., Norden, D.M., Weber, M.D., Barrientos, R.M., Godbout, J.P., Watkins, L.R., & Maier, S.M.
 (2016).
 The alarmin HMGB1 mediates age-induced neuroinflammatory priming.
 The Journal of Neuroscience 36 (30): 7946-7956.